audiblelight.core.Scene#

 An alias for WorldState.add_emitters: see that method for a full description.

-Add an event to the foreground, either “static” or “moving”.
+Add an event to the foreground, either “static”, “moving”, or “predefined”.

 Note that the arguments “scene_start”, “event_start”, “duration”, “snr”, “spatial_velocity”, & “spatial_resolution” will (by default) sample from their respective distributions, provided in Scene.__init__.
 If a numeric value is provided, this will be treated as an override and used instead of random sampling.